krieven/W3View/howto.md

 All of these handlers optionally can be defined in the constructor script.

 ### Writing the constructor
-As of Compo component definition is similar to whole HTML page, in the constructor You can make all, what You can make in the regular SCRIPT tag, but there is the differences.
+As of W3View component definition is similar to whole HTML page, in the constructor You can make all, what You can make in the regular SCRIPT tag, but there is the differences.
 The constructor script body is body of function that will be binded to